zonemaster/zonemaster-backend/docs/Configuration.md

 ### number_of_processes_for_frontend_testing

-A positive integer.
+A strictly positive integer.
 Max length 5 digits.

 Number of processes allowed to run in parallel (added with `number_of_processes_for_batch_testing`).